 What do I remember most?
 The stuff I didn’t plan for.
 The places where I learned something.
 The spontaneous events.
 The interesting stories people share with me.
 The things that make me think.
 Making friends and reuniting with old ones.

 What do I most enjoy writing about?
 Mostly that stuff.
-(Usually not that last point, as much as I love my friends.)
 Some of these get long.
+See all of them here.

 - 21st century: Passing New Years’ with defiantly unmodernised tribes in Ethiopia’s south